Richrocksmy/pydio-cells/README.md

 - Use postgres instead of MySql
 - Remove phpMyAdmin
 - Tidy up security / passwords
+- Lock docker containers at specific versions

 Current state:

-Need to figure out how to connect to Collabora
+Need to figure out how to connect to Collabora - can connect to office.ovcloud.io but get 502 when opening document